TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-github-actions.md

 # GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is an automation system built into GitHub.
+Maybe it will be all I need.
 It would be great if I didn't have to use a separate service for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

 I had three initial questions that I wanted answers to.
 Is GitHub Actions general purpose enough to run my build and test?
 Would I have to change my approach?
 And, of course, what will it cost?